pratsgl/BakupK8sClusterWithEtcd/etcdbackupNrestore.md

 # How to backup Live Deployments on K8s Cluster using ETCD(ctl) & restore deployments during Disaster event

+etcd is a consistent and highly-available key value store used as Kubernetes' backing store for all cluster data.
+If your Kubernetes cluster uses etcd as its backing store, make sure you have a back up plan for those data.
+For durability and high availability, run etcd as a multi-node cluster in production and back it up periodically.
+The following article show how backup the deployments running on K8s cluster & to recover during disaster.

 ### Scenario :
 For OS patch update , Sysadmin need to reboot K8s Master Server as scheduled activity & they anticipate low risk of any data loss.
 Considering this activity , DevOPS team wants to take a “Backup of the running Deployments on the K8s Cluster” – just to be on Safer side.
 After the maintenance, the Cluster is UP but no “Deployments” are seen .
-The following article show how to recover the deployments from backup.

 #### etcdctl
 [etcdctl] is a command line client for etcd.
 It can be used in scripts or for administrators to explore an etcd cluster.